Michal-Atlas/DawnStorm/dawnstorm.md

 > If nothing is stated, assume no maneuver bonus, medium weapon

-**Load** - A character may only carry a reasonable number of minor items and up to their `Body` worth of major items.
+**Load** - A character may only comfortably carry a reasonable number of minor items and up to their `Body` worth of major items.
 Major items being, staffs, swords, rations, guns, tents and the like.
 Every item carried above this amount gives you a `-2 Body` on skill checks.
-If the item is made for a different size than you, it takes up `+2` for every size between you and the item.
+If the item is made for a different size than you, it takes up 1 more or less for every size between you and the item.

 **Makeshift** - Weapons you grab on the spot, without changing in any way, have a limit of 2 Stats of damage.
 Optimizing them in some way (sharpening the stick), limits that to 3.
 In either case, you cannot use their free maneuvers.
 To nullify these limitations, you need to succeed at an appropriate skill check and input adequate amounts of time and effort.
+See [Creating Items](#Item-Creation).

 ### Money and Prices